Meet Our Faculty Members

 Ph.D.
 Candidate Film and Media Studies and Comparative Literature, Yale University

-Andrey Tolstoy is in the final year of his joint Ph.D. program at Yale University, where he has been teaching since 2013.
+Andrey Tolstoy is in the final year of his joint Ph.D. program at Yale University.
 He is currently writing a dissertation about the phenomenon of going “off-the-grid” in film, literature and philosophy.
-Since 2003, he has been working as a translator and editor for various media projects in Eastern Europe and Central Asia.
-He has also produced short films for NGOs around the world.
+Since 2003, he has been working as a translator and editor or various media projects in Eastern Europe and Central Asia.

 B.A.
 English, Carleton College